• Skip to primary navigation

 I'm so excited to watch this planter grow and fill in!

-I did think it looked a little plain so I dug around my garage and found some sisal rope.
+I did think it looked a little plain, so I dug around my garage and found some sisal rope.
 Perfect!
-I hot glued some on and I think it really adds to the look.
-It was a little nautical looking!
+I hot-glued some on, and it added to the look.
+It was pretty and nautical looking!
+It did get weathered after a year outside but I enjoyed the more weathered rustic look.

 Adding some rope to decorate the planter

-My planter will be in a shady area of my deck and last year I liked the look of a hosta and red geraniums.
-It really brightens up a shady area.
+My planter will be in a shadier area of my deck, and that year I liked the look of a hosta and red geraniums.
+The vivid greens and red really brightens up a shady area.
 The hostas will grow big and will look so beautiful.
-And the geraniums, they will be such a pretty splash of red.
+And the geraniums will be such a pretty splash of red.

 red geraniums and hostas in a metal planter

-If you are looking for a gavlanized tub like this, Amazon has them!
+If you are looking for a gavlanized tub similar to this, Amazon has them!

 closeup of geraniums in rope wrapped metal planter